10 December 2024

 The ring, found in March 2018, was declared treasure at Buckinghamshire Coroner's Court.
 A museum has expressed an interest in buying the ring and is waiting for the Treasure Valuation Committee's verdict on the price.

-> Roman snake ring found in Buckinghamshire declared treasure
+> Roman snake ring found in Buckinghamshire declared treasure15 February 2020

 A Roman villa unearthed during building work will be preserved after developers agreed to "re-plan" the estate.